- Places to Explore

 Downhill Skiing and Snowboarding

 Vail.
-Year after year, Vail logs more than a million "skier days" (the ski industry's measure of ticket sales), perpetuating its ranking as one of the top two or three most-popular resorts in North America.
-From the top of China Bowl to the base of the Eagle Bahn Gondola at Lionshead, the resort is more than 7 mi across.
+Year after year, Vail logs more than a million "skier days" (the ski industry's measure of ticket sales), perpetuating its ranking as one of the top two or three most popular resorts in North America.
+From the top of China Bowl to the base of the Eagle Bahn Gondola at Lionshead, the resort is more than 7 miles across.
 The vast acreage is roughly divided into three sections: the Front Side, the Back Bowls, and Blue Sky Basin.
 Snowboarders will find plenty of steeps on the Front Side, and technical challenges at the Golden Peak or Bwana terrain parks, but they should avoid the Back Bowls, where long catwalks can get slow in the afternoon sun.

 Vail is perhaps best known for its legendary Back Bowls, more than 3,000 acres of wide-open spaces that are sensational on sunny days.
 Standing in any one of them, it's difficult to get a visual perspective, as skiers on the far side resemble Lilliputians.
 These bowls stretch from the original Sun Up and Sun Down to Game Creek on one side and Teacup, China, Siberia, and Outer Mongolia bowls on the far side.
 The terrain ranges from wide, groomed swatches for intermediate skiers to seemingly endless bump fields to glades so tight that only an expert boarder can slither between the trees.
 When there's fresh powder, these bowls beckon to skiers intermediate and above.
 But after the fresh snow has been tracked up by skiers and pummeled by wind and sun, it may be wise for less-than-expert skiers to stay in the groomed sections of the bowls.